Kong/docs.konghq.com/app/mesh/1.0.x/overview.md

   <img src="/assets/images/docs/mesh/gw_mesh.png" width="600px"/>
   <br>
   <i>Two different applications - "Banking" and "Trading" - run in their
-  own meshes "A" and "B" across different data-centers.
+  own meshes "A" and "B" across different datacenters.
 In this example, Kong Gateway is being used both for edge communication, and for internal communication between meshes.</i>
 </center>